nemanjam/nemanjam.github.io/README.md

 #### Deploy button

+[![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fnemanjam%2Fnemanjam.github.io&envDescription=https%3A%2F%2Fgithub.com%2Fnemanjam%2Fnemanjam.github.io%23environment-variables&envLink=https%3A%2F%2Fgithub.com%2Fnemanjam%2Fnemanjam.github.io%2Fblob%2Fmain%2F.env.production.example&project-name=Developer%20blog&repository-name=nemanjam.github.io&demo-title=Developer%20blog&demo-description=Developer%20blog%20template%20built%20with%20Astro%20and%20Tailwind.&demo-url=https%3A%2F%2Fnemanjam.vercel.app&demo-image=https%3A%2F%2Fraw.githubusercontent.com%2Fnemanjam%2Fnemanjam.github.io%2Frefs%2Fheads%2Fmain%2Fdocs%2Fscreenshots%2Fdeveloper-blog-screenshot-1200x630.png&skippable-integrations=1)

-Just click the button below and follow the wizard to create a new project, build it, and deploy it.
+Just click the button above and follow the wizard to create a new project, build it, and deploy it.

 By default, the `SITE_URL` environment variable is inferred from the predefined `VERCEL_PROJECT_PRODUCTION_URL`.
 You can also explicitly set a custom `SITE_URL`, as well as `PLAUSIBLE_DOMAIN` and `PLAUSIBLE_SCRIPT_URL`, to enable Plausible Analytics.

 After updating environment variables, you will need to rebuild and redeploy the app for the changes to take effect.

-[![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fnemanjam%2Fnemanjam.github.io&envDescription=https%3A%2F%2Fgithub.com%2Fnemanjam%2Fnemanjam.github.io%23environment-variables&envLink=https%3A%2F%2Fgithub.com%2Fnemanjam%2Fnemanjam.github.io%2Fblob%2Fmain%2F.env.production.example&project-name=Developer%20blog&repository-name=nemanjam.github.io&demo-title=Developer%20blog&demo-description=Developer%20blog%20template%20built%20with%20Astro%20and%20Tailwind.&demo-url=https%3A%2F%2Fnemanjam.vercel.app&demo-image=https%3A%2F%2Fraw.githubusercontent.com%2Fnemanjam%2Fnemanjam.github.io%2Frefs%2Fheads%2Fmain%2Fdocs%2Fscreenshots%2Fdeveloper-blog-screenshot-1200x630.png&skippable-integrations=1)

 #### Local